ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

 ### DNAT44

 Destination network address translation (DNAT) translates the destination IP address of a packet in one direction and performs the inverse NAT function for packets returning in the opposite direction.
-In the vpp-agent, the DNAT configuration is composed of a list of static and/or identity mappings labelled under a single key.
+In the VPP agent, the DNAT configuration is composed of a list of static and/or identity mappings labelled under a single key.
+DNAT44 configuration is defined in the [NAT model][nat-model].

+**References**

+- [DNAT44 proto][nat-proto]
+- [DNAT44 model][nat-model]

-The DNAT44 consists from two main parts: static mappings and identity mappings.
+DNAT44 consists from two main parts: static mappings and identity mappings.

 - static mapping is the case where a single external interface, IP address and port number is mapped to one or more local IP address and port numbers in a static configuration.
-When packets arrive on the external interface, the DNAT44 can load balance packets across two or more local IP address and port number entries present in the static mapping (by load probability if needed).
-In other words, if more than one local IP address is defined for single static mapping, the [VPP NAT load balancer][vpp-nat-lb] is automatically allowed to kick in.
+When packets arrive on the external interface, DNAT44 can load balance packets across two or more local IP address and port number entries present in the static mapping.
+In other words, if more than one local IP address is defined for single static mapping, the [VPP NAT load balancer][vpp-nat-lb] is automatically invoked.
+- Identity mapping defines the interface and IP address from which packets originated from.

-THe DNAT44 contains a unique label serving as an identifier.
-However, the DNAT configuration is not limited.
+DNAT44 contains a unique label serving as an identifier.
+However, the DNAT44 configuration is not limited.
 An arbitrary number of static and identity mappings can be listed under a single label.

-**Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct key for nat44 to the database ([key reference][key-reference]).
+**DNAT44 Configuration Examples**

+**KV Data Store**

+Put the DNAT44 configuration data into an etcd data store using the [DNAT44 key][key-reference].

 Example value:
 ```json